twingly/feedbag.herokuapp.com/README.md

 # Feedbag app

-Returns a JSON array with feed URLs.
+Returns a list of feed URLs.

 ## Deploy